MicrosoftDocs/windows-ai-docs/docs/toolkit/toolkit-fine-tune.md

 ### Data settings

-The following settings are available in the data section to configure the dataset information:
+The following settings are available in the **Data** section to configure the dataset information:

 | Setting | Description |
 |---------|-------------|